***The Release Date is September 13, 2019***

 I am excited to show you the real deal when I finish as the yarn is 2 special colourway done up by the genius that is Ally of DyeforEwe.
 I can't wait for the reveal.
 Be on the look out for this design to get released at the end of April or early May.

 Card images include works in progress, completed designs, past projects, weaving, spinning, crochet and knitting.
 There is only 1 image which isn't as crisp as the others and it is of my Xena (my baby for 20 years who passed away last year) I wanted to include her in this deck regardless.
 I will be making the font more clear, if you look close, there is some pixelation, that is an easy fix though.
-Other than that, I am writing a booklet to go along with the 70 cards to help with the messages.
-You can either use your intuition or read my write ups.
+Other than that, I maybe writing a booklet to go along with the 70 cards to help with the messages.

 To use these cards: